-Other Christmas guests over the years included Glenda Jackson, Andre Previn – who Eric called Andrew Preview in the famous sketch where Eric was playing “all the right notes but not necessarily in the right order”, Vanessa Redgrave, Alec Guinness, Laurence Olivier, Diana Rigg, Cliff Richard, Des O’Connor, Tom Jones, Frank Finlay, Former Prime Minister Harold Wilson (pictured below) and Diana Dors.
+Other Christmas guests over the years included Glenda Jackson, Andre Previn – who Eric called Andrew Preview in the famous sketch where Eric was playing “all the right notes but not necessarily in the right order”, Vanessa Redgrave, Alec Guinness, Laurence Olivier, Diana Rigg, Cliff Richard, Des O’Connor, Tom Jones, Frank Finlay, former Prime Minister Harold Wilson (pictured below) and Diana Dors.

 Eric and Ernie went back to ITV in 1978, but never recaptured the glory of their BBC years.
 Boxing Day 1983 saw the last Christmas show.
 The guests included Gemma Craven, Nigel Hawthorne, Derek Jacobi, Fulton Mackay, Nanette Newman, Peter Skellern, Burt Kwouk and Patrick Mower.

 The duo last worked on TV together in a 90-minute comedy thriller in 1985 called Night Train to Murder.
 They were truly comic geniuses and they will always be missed dearly.

 Eric Morecambe collapsed and died on 29 May 1984 after appearing in a Sunday concert in Tewkesbury, Gloucestershire.
 He was 58 years old.

 Ernie Wise died on 21 March 1999 having recently undergone emergency heart by-pass surgery in the USA.
 He was 73 years old.